 Today, marketing is all about engagement with the customers and building trusting relationships with them.
 The D2C e-commerce essentially needs a personal link that connects brands and consumers.

 How can you build a relationship with your consumer?

-Eight out of ten shoppers are happy to share their personal information if brands can ensure more personalized shopping experiences.
+Based on a study from Accenture, eight out of ten shoppers are happy to share their personal information if brands can ensure more personalized shopping experiences.
 In return, these customers want relevant offers and more value.

 Start conversations with your customers to build relationships.
 A conversational marketing strategy is an effective way to engage with your audience, gather consumer data, and guide your shoppers down the sales funnel.